 On December 27, 2020, the president signed the Consolidated Appropriations Act, 2021 (the Act), which resulted in its enactment into law.
-Here’s a link the White House press release announcing that the Act had been signed: White House press release of December 27, 2020.
 The Act includes the tax credit extensions described in the blog post below of December 22.

 The White House press release included the following statement that gave some readers pause: “I am demanding many rescissions under the Impoundment Control Act of 1974.”
 This statement does not impact the extension of the tax credits: the result of the recessions is that the rescinded funds are withheld from being spent by an officer or employee of the federal government.
 See House Budget Committee Explanation.
 However, the tax credit extensions, although resulting in a loss of revenue to the Treasury, do not involve spending; hence, they are not subject to the recession.